 The exclusive Ikos and Sani Resorts, a group of luxury 5* hotels set on the beautiful peninsular of Kassandra and Sithonia on Mainland Greece.

 Ikos Olivia Hotel

 Our next hotel was the Ikos Oceania, a sister to the Olivia however quite different.
-The Oceania sits quite high and has the most amazing panoramic views of the Ocean.
-This hotel is based on the side of the hill. it’s quite steep down to the beach, however the ‘Grooms’ are always on hand to give you a lift on the resort electric buggies.
+My first view was 350m of unspoilt beach, fringed by fir trees – just breath-taking!
+As Ikos Oceania sits quite high you will have the most amazing panoramic views of the manicured gardens leading down to the private beach below.
+As the resort is based on the side of the hill it’s quite a steep decline to the beach, but not to worry as the ‘Grooms’ as they are called are always on hand to give you a lift on the electric buggies.